Navy halts use of fuel storage complex above Hawaii aquifer

 The announcement came after Hawaii’s governor and congressional delegation called on the Navy to suspend operations at the fuel storage complex that sits above an aquifer that supplies water to urban Honolulu.

-Rear Admiral Blake Converse, deputy commander of the U.S. Pacific Fleet, said that the use of the tank farm was suspended on Nov.
-27 but officials did not say why the Navy waited until Monday to make that announcement.
+Rear Admiral Blake Converse, deputy commander of the U.S. Pacific Fleet, told reporters that the use of the tank farm was suspended on Nov.
+27.

 “I know there are concerns that we have not been transparent with the results of our testing and our procedures,” Del Toro said.
 “You have my commitment and promise that the information that we provide is the most accurate information that we have available.”